Nevada residency for nomads: benefits and requirements

 Here are the types of documents that are generally accepted:

-• Utility bills or receipts for rent or lease of a residence, showing your name as the lessee or service address.
+• Utility bills showing you as the payee, or receipts for rent or the lease of a residence, showing your name as the lessee.

-• Bank or credit card statements, employment pay stubs, or documents from a state or federal court.
+• Bank or credit card statements, employment pay stubs, or documents from a state or federal court that show your name and Nevada address.

 • Educational institution records that establish enrollment or an ID card issued by the institution with your address.